-"We invite experts from all over the world to participate in the review of the IPCC Working Group II assessment of the impacts of climate change, the vulnerability of socio-economic and natural systems to climate change, and options for adapting to it," said Debra Roberts and Hans-Otto Pörtner, the Co-Chairs of Working Group II, in a joint statement.
+"We welcome experts from all sectors and from all over the world to participate in the review of the IPCC Working Group III assessment of the mitigation of climate change.
+This is a key element of the IPCC process and ensures that the report provides a balanced and complete assessment of the latest scientific findings," said Jim Skea and Priyadarshi Shukla, the Co-Chairs of Working Group III, in a joint statement.

 All IPCC reports undergo two stages of review.
 A First Order Draft is reviewed by experts.
 Following the expert review, authors develop a Second Order Draft based on the comments received.
-This draft then undergoes a second review by both governments and experts.
+This second draft then undergoes review by both governments and experts.
 Authors will prepare a Final Draft based on the comments received during the second review.
 The Final Draft is distributed to governments at the time of the final government review of the Summary for Policymakers.

-Experts interested in serving as Expert Reviewers and providing scientific comments on the First Order Draft of the Working Group II contribution to the IPCC Sixth Assessment Report can register from 11 October to midnight CET on 6 December 2019 at https://apps.ipcc.ch/comments/ar6wg2/fod/register.php.
+Experts interested in serving as Expert Reviewers and providing scientific comments on the First Order Draft of the Working Group III contribution to the IPCC Sixth Assessment Report can register until midnight CET on 2 March 2020 at https://apps.ipcc.ch/comments/ar6wq3/fod/register.php.